core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 This specification supports two types of CBOR keys; SID as defined in {{sid}} and names as defined in {{name}}.

-The following examples shows the encoding of a 'system-state' container schema node instance using SIDs or names.
+The following examples show the encoding of a 'system-state' container schema node instance using SIDs or names.

 Definition example from {{RFC7317}}: